University Career Services

 Non-Academic & Industry Careers

-In the Spring 2020 semester, the Visibility in Physics organization hosted the inaugural Physical Sciences Industry Networking Event, connecting local companies with highly skilled majors to highlight careers and internships that were specifically recruiting applicants with a physical science background.
-Through this event, they aimed to promote careers outside academia and establish relevant industry connections for the undergraduate community.
-This and other events like this will be offered for undergraduate students in upcoming semesters, to be advertised on the department website and our Twitter page.
+In the Spring 2020 semester, the Visibility in Physics organization hosted the inaugural Physical Sciences Industry Networking Event, and in the Fall 2020 semester, the Society of Physics Students & the Visibility in Physics organization hosted a virtual Diverse Careers in Physics Panel, connecting local companies with highly skilled majors to highlight careers & internships that were specifically recruiting applicants with a physical science background.
+Through these events, they aimed to promote careers outside academia & establish relevant industry connections for the undergraduate community.
+These and other events like this will be offered for undergraduate students in upcoming semesters, to be advertised on the department website & our Twitter page.

 In recent years, our students have reported going on to work in non-academic careers following graduation at sites such as: